iL0g1c/OspreyEyes-Remastered/src/tools/callsign-network-visualizer/README.md

 4. Search for a specific account ID or callsign with the finder box.
 5. Export the current view to **SVG** (vector) or **PNG** (raster) using the buttons in the header.

+Large MongoDB exports (100 MB+) are streamed and parsed incrementally so you can upload multi-gigabyte datasets without exhausting browser memory.
+The status banner shows live byte/percentage progress plus how many accounts have been parsed so far.

 > Want to make sure everything is wired up before loading a large dump?
 Upload
 > `sample-data/multi-account-example.json`, which contains three synthetic accounts that intentionally share
 > callsigns so the graph immediately renders two links.